Bogart: How'd you like it?

 "Let go of the boat and grab on," he yelled again.
 I released my boat and watched it from the corners of eyes drift away from me.
 "Give me your paddle!"
 I reached my paddle out from the waves.
 Erik snatched it from my hand.
 Then I swam with all my might to reach the back of his play boat.
 Stroke one, stroke two, and one more.
 The freezing water was leaving me breathless as his boat rushed ahead just out of reach.
 Another lunge forward and finally I caught his stern handle as the waves punched at me again and again.
 As I caught breaths of air between the trough of waves, I hung on tight to his boat as we were poured into a huge rapid.

 Everyone should know about the potential for entrapment in moving water.
-I tried minimizing the risk of foot entrapment in moving water by keeping my feet up while hang on the back of Eric's boat.
+I tried minimizing the risk of foot entrapment in moving water by keeping my feet up while hanging on the back of Eric's boat.
 My feet could act like hooks possibly to get caught between cracks in rocks or any type of nook or cranny on the bottom of the river.
 However in this improvised swimming position with my hands forward clutching Eric's kayak, I banged my knee and shins against the rocks.
-You would think after after soaking for thousands of years they would be a little softer, but as we all know, rocks are very hard.
+You would think after soaking for thousands of years they would be a little softer, but as we all know, rocks are very hard.

 "Now swim, swim!'
 Erik shouted.
 I had turned from being a defensive swimmer to an aggressive one.
 Aggressive swimming is used to get from point A to point B as fast as possible.
-I let his boat go and with the American crawl kicked it into high gear, setting a ferry angle to cross fast moving current.
+I let his boat go and with the American crawl kicked it into high gear, setting a ferry angle to cross fast-moving current.
 Ferrying swimmers use the same techniques used when boating.
 Keep your head up so you can see where you are going, set a ferry angle and swim hard.
 Faster water uses a smaller angle and very slow water I could simply swim directly across at a 90 ° angle.
-As former high school swimmer, I knew how to push my arms arms forward.
-Before long the I found the found a some shallow rushing water.
+As former high school swimmer, I knew how to push my arms forward.
+Before long the I found the found some shallow rushing water.

 After that long swim, I was very tempted to stand up when I got close to the rocky and rough shore.
 The water was still moving very quickly and was deeper than my knees.
 Standing up to early I knew I could possibly get knocked down.
 I took my time to stand when I found some decent footing.
 The only problem was it was on the wrong side of the river.